Legal system of the United Arab Emirates: Legal processes

 Criminal actions commence with a police investigation which is transferred to the prosecutor's office within 48 hours of filing a complaint.
 The prosecutor will then hear and document statements from witnesses to determine if charges will be pressed or dropped, which must be completed 14 days from receiving the case from the police.
 If the prosecutor determines charges should be pressed, the parties can proceed in hiring an attorney.
 All attorneys must be licensed to practice law in the court system where the case is being adjudicated, and must be approved by an official deed notarized by a notary public to try the case.

 Trial procedures

 Under the UAE constitution all defendants are innocent until proven guilty.
 Trials are public except for trials involving national security or cases where any evidence, testimonies or results the judge deems to be detrimental to societal morality.
 Criminal cases involve no juries.
-Also, all proceedings are delivered in the Arabic, but non-Arabic speakers are entitled to translators.
+Also, all proceedings are delivered in Arabic, but non-Arabic speakers are entitled to translators.
 Defendants charged with felonies punishable by three to fifteen years in prison with no attorney may have counsel provided for them at the states discretion.
 UAE prosecutors and defense lawyers have the ability to withhold any investigation from each other involving the case.
 After a defendant is criminally indicted, they may be released on bail informally.
 Bail can include cash deposit, surrendering passports or an unsecured guarantee from a third party.
 Diyah or blood money qualifies as debt to a crime committed.